Skywalker93-hub/prometheus/README.md

 # **Scripts for Installing and Configuring Prometheus and Node Exporter**

 ## **Description**
-Scripts for installing Prometheus and Node Exporter, creating service users, and configuring systemd services.
+Scripts for installing and configuring Prometheus and Node Exporter in a private network (VPC).
+The setup focuses on secure metrics collection using private IPs only.

 ## **What the scripts do (summary):**
 1) [prometheus_configuration.sh](https://github.com/Skywalker93-hub/prometheus/blob/master/prometheus_configuration.sh)

-- Downloads the Prometheus tarball (ARM64 build in the current version).
+- Automatically detects system architecture (AMD64 / ARM64) and downloads the appropriate Prometheus binary.
 - Extracts the package into `/usr/local/bin/prometheus`.
 - Creates a dedicated `prometheus` system user without a login shell.
 - Creates a `data` directory and assigns correct permissions (`prometheus:prometheus`).
-- Automatically detects the host machine’s IP address.
+- Automatically detects the host machine’s private IP address.
 - Creates and installs a systemd service at `/etc/systemd/system/prometheus.service`.
-- Generates a Prometheus configuration file with scrape targets for:
+- Generates a Prometheus configuration file dynamically with scrape targets for:
   - the Prometheus server itself,
   - a remote Node Exporter endpoint.